LQB201 Microbiology and Infection Control for Podiatrists

 The teaching team will communicate with you by e-mail and online notices.
 Lecture notes, formative questions to test your understanding of the lectures, feedback to the formative assessment and all of the practical resources necessary for this unit will be posted online via the unit Canvas site.

-There will be a practical activity in the QUT podiatry clinic that will specifically require proof of vaccination for COVID-19 (see Requirements to study below).
-You must comply with the policies and procedures of the clinic at all times.
+There will be a practical activity in the QUT podiatry clinic that will provide orientation to the facility where you will undertake future clinical placements.
+You must comply with the policies and procedures of the clinic during this practical activity.
 Failure to comply with the policies and procedures may lead to exclusion from the clinics and inability to complete the unit assessment.

 Feedback on Learning and Assessment